Chart Color Schemes

 Cannon Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Cannon Hill's population, as of November 2025, is approximately 7640.
-This figure represents an increase of 710 people since the 2021 Census, which reported a population of 6930.
-The change is inferred from ABS data showing an estimated resident population of 7633 as of June 2024 and an additional 112 validated new addresses since the Census date.
-This results in a population density ratio of 1934 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Cannon Hill's growth rate of 10.2% since the 2021 census exceeds both the SA3 area average (7.3%) and the national average, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 40.4% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Cannon Hill's population is around 7,640 as of November 2025.
+This reflects an increase of 710 people since the 2021 Census, which reported a population of 6,930 people.
+The change is inferred from the estimated resident population of 7,633 from the ABS as of June 2024 and an additional 112 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,934 persons per square kilometer.
+Cannon Hill's growth rate of 10.2% since the 2021 census exceeded the SA3 area average of 7.3%.
+Overseas migration contributed approximately 40.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Future population dynamics anticipate an above median growth rate, with Cannon Hill expected to increase by 1481 persons to 2041 based on the latest population numbers, reflecting a total increase of 19.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population dynamics anticipate an above median growth, with the area expected to increase by 1,481 persons to 2041, reflecting a total increase of 19.3% over the 17 years.

 Frequently Asked Questions - Population